hoodiehq/hoodie/README.md

 `java -jar selenium-server-standalone-2.46.0.jar`

-Once Selenium is running you can execute `npm test` in another branch
+Once Selenium is running you can execute `npm test` in another terminal tab.

 ## License